byishimo1234-glitch/alu-higher_level_programming/python-if_else_loops_functions/README.md

-File that Write a function that prints the last digit of a number.
+File that Write a function that adds two integers and returns the result.